-Direct deposit is limited to employee payroll only.
+Direct deposit is limited to employee payroll.
 Sage 100 Contractor does not support electronic payment or electronic transfer of funds for such things as:

-- · Federal or province taxes
+- Federal or provincial taxes

 - Child care support payments

-- · Wage garnishment
+- Wage garnishment

 Trial Compute (Payroll)

 This is the initial calculation of payroll during a payroll cycle.
 During a compute, the program calculates the wages, deductions, benefits, and employer costs for each timecard.